 If you want to move to a new home close to where you already live, there is little to decide.
 But if you want to move to a different part of town, or across the country or, if you are considering buying a second home, then deciding the area is more difficult.
 It can take time to get to know an area well enough to know whether you would like to live there, and many of the issues will not be apparent from just visiting.

 The UK housing market is highly localised, and only by thoroughly researching individual areas and streets can you ensure you don’t make a mistake, and confidently make the snap decision needed to put in a bid quickly if lots of people are interested in your chosen property.

 Choose an area you can afford

-First of all, you need to choose an area where you can afford to live in the sort of property you want to live in.
+First of all, you need to choose an area where you can afford to buy the sort of property you want to live in.
 Decide roughly how much you want to spend (see How much can I afford?).
 If you’ll need a mortgage, then it’s also a good idea to work out how much you can afford to borrow.
 Then look on property websites to see what you can get within your budget in different areas.

 Where is cheap?

 To state the obvious, city centres tend to be more expensive than the countryside; the South tends to be more expensive than the North; and London is more expensive than pretty much anywhere else – more than three times as expensive as the North East of England or Wales.